apinanyogaratnam/atom-linker/README.md

 - fuzzy search: https://chat.openai.com/c/e89038e7-4cf9-4639-9573-9c57ea9c96c3
 - separate out GET/POST/UPDATE/DELETE/INDEXES methods into its own class for each table (crud classes inherit from indexes, table inherit from crud classes)
 - for indexes class, make utility methods instead of manually looking through the index attributes
+- update ruff settings to stop converting Dict -> dict and fix all cases where dict should be Dict

 NOTES: